Email Address: [email protected]

 LinkedIn: Mike Griffiths

 I am Mike Griffiths, an independent author, project manager, trainer and consultant based in Canmore, Alberta.
-I moved to Canada in 2000 from England to be close to the Rocky Mountains where I enjoy hiking, mountain biking and snowboarding.
+I moved to Canada in 2000 from England with my wife, Samantha, to be close to the Rocky Mountains where we enjoy hiking, mountain biking and snowboarding.

 In 1994, I was very fortunate to be involved in the creation of the agile method DSDM and have been using agile methods including FDD, Scrum and XP for the last 25 years.
 I served on the board of directors for the Agile Alliance and the board of the Agile Project Leadership Network (APLN).
 I founded the Calgary Chapter of the APLN in 2006.